andrewSharo/StrVCTVRE/README.md

 ```
 If this function prints "SUCCESS" then your copy of StrVCTVRE is ready to annotate GRCh37 structural variants.
 You may disregard warnings.
 If the function prints "ERROR" then please [raise a new issue](https://github.com/andrewSharo/StrVCTVRE/issues)

-### 8. Run StrVCTVRE for GRCh38
+### 7. Run StrVCTVRE for GRCh38
-To run StrVCTVRE, change your working directory to the uncompressed folder containing StrVCTVRE.py, and run
+To run StrVCTVRE, change your working directory to the folder containing StrVCTVRE.py, and run
 ```
 python StrVCTVRE.py -i /path/to/input/file -o /path/to/output/file [-f {vcf,bed}] [-p path/to/hg38.phyloP100way.bw]
 ```